 Dilemma?
 Enter Rational Will and make rational decisions.
 Rational Will is a set of Decision-making tools that comes with Decision Tree, Analytic Hierarchy Process, Decision Matrix, Markov Decision Process, Markov Chain, Influence Diagram, and Pros Cons Analysis.
 Also, it comes with a Bayesian Inference based experimentation tool.

 Based on your attitude towards risk, get a policy from a Decision Tree and know what action to take at what situation; Always have your plan-B ready before jumping to an action; Use multi-criteria attributes for Pay off.
-Use advanced utility functions, various metric analysis like Stochastic Dominance, Value at Risk, etc. Super intuitive GUI, so no need to spend time learning thru documentation, rather jump start using the rich User Interface.
+Use advanced utility functions, various metric analysis like Stochastic Dominance, Value at Risk, etc. Super intuitive GUI, so no need to spend time learning through documentation, rather jump-start using the rich User Interface.

 You can model Rewards at an option or an event with Multiple-criteria Utilities.
 Rational Will Objectives can encapsulate rich information, like the attribute type of the objective.
-For example, some attributes can be Boolean Type (yes/no or true/false), some of them can be a Subjective type, Number type, or Categorical.
-Monetary type objective can be used to calculate Net Present Value using an interest rate.
+For example, some attributes can be Boolean Type (yes/no or true/false); some of them can be a Subjective type, Number type, or Categorical.
+Monetary type objectives can be used to calculate Net Present Value using an interest rate.